A forgotten tragedy. One hundred years since the mass famine in the Crimea in 1921–1923

 The famine of 1921-1923 was a severe blow to the Crimean population.
 Terrible demographic losses, due to which one in seven Crimeans died, were caused by the policy of the Russian Bolsheviks in Crimea, implemented against the background of natural disasters and devastation after several years of wars and revolutions.

 Unfortunately, today, the mass famine of 1921-1923 has been almost forgotten, and there is still no monument in Crimea to the hundred thousand Crimeans who became victims of this catastrophe.
 Ukrainian historians still pay less attention to this historical fact than it should be.
-Even some Western scientists, if they mention the famine in the Crimea of 1921–23, consider it an insignificant event.
+Even some Western scholars, if they mention the famine in the Crimea of 1921–23, consider it an insignificant event.
 Let alone the fact that Russian historians generally tried to hide this catastrophe from future generations.
 Meanwhile, the real death rate from famine in Crimea is impressive in its scale.
 Especially among the Crimean Tatars, it is disproportionately high compared to the rest of the population of the peninsula.
 The fact is, in part, that this tragedy was “overshadowed” by an even greater catastrophe – the genocide of the Crimean Tatar people in the middle of the 20th century, and therefore, no attention is focused on it.
 However, the famine in the Crimea in 1921–23 was part of the programmatic Russian policy in relation to the surrounding areas and non-Russian peoples, and this already makes us remember and talk about it.

 On 18 December 2023, on the hundredth anniversary of the tragedy of the famine in the Crimea of 1921-1923, the National Museum of the Holodomor-Genocide, the Treasury of the National Museum of the History of Ukraine, the Institute of Cultural Research of the National Academy of Arts of Ukraine and the Crimean Tatar public organisation “Alem” held a public discussion, during which it was revealed details of this tragedy and its victims.